-The goal of the ADDM Network is to provide comparable, population-based estimates of ASD and other developmental disabilities across sites over time.
+The ADDM Network provides population-based prevalence estimates of ASD and other developmental disabilities across sites that can be compared over time.
 The combined data from the various ADDM sites can help inform us about:

-- Whether ASD is more common in some groups of children than others and if those differences are changing over time.
+- whether ASD is more common in some groups of children than others and if those differences change over time, and

-- Estimate the prevalence of 8-year-olds with ASD and 8-year-olds with intellectual disabilities in Hennepin and Ramsey Counties, and identify other characteristics of those children, such as ethnicity and co-occurring conditions.
+- Estimate the prevalence of 4 and 8-year-olds with ASD and 4 and 8-year-olds with intellectual disabilities in Anoka, Hennepin, and Ramsey Counties, and identify other characteristics of those children, such as ethnicity and co-occurring conditions.